"The page below is from the manual of PRTG, our quick-to-install and easy-to-use network monitoring software"

-- Hover an object to view a popup window with recent monitoring and status data.
+- Hover over an object to view a popup window with recent monitoring and status data.

 - Use the sensor state selection bar to select which sensors you want to see for the library: Simply remove check marks for sensor states you want to hide.
 Note: This function is the same you know from the device tree's Sensor Status Bar.
 The setting is reset the next time you open the library.

 - Use the Device Tree View selection in the page header bar to change the size of the library display.
 Note: This function is the same you know from the device tree.